copyrat90/gba-pico-gamepad/README.md

     ```

 3. Run this command to build.
-    > Change the path if you've installed devkitARM somewhere else.
+    > Change the path if you have installed devkitARM somewhere else.
     ```bash
     export DEVKITPRO=/opt/devkitpro/
     export DEVKITARM=/opt/devkitpro/devkitARM/